 Bottling your cocktail allows another less-expected outcome as well—making room for subtle infusions that are otherwise impossible in single-serving drinks.
 Even a few dashes of rose water or spicy bitters can add floral notes or a hint of heat.
-Armed with a proper bottling setup (no more than a freezer-safe bottle and airtight cap), the possibilities are endless.
+Armed with a proper bottling setup (no more than a freezer-safe bottle and an airtight cap), the possibilities are endless.

 What to Batch